dixslyf/acush/docs/docs.typ

 an empty input from the user,
 which would have been invalid for a command line node according to the grammar.

+One major disadvantage of using a recursive descent parser is that it is limited to LL($k$) grammars.
+If more shell constructs and features need to be implemented in future (e.g., subshells, variable expansion, conditionals), there is no guarantee that the grammar will remain LL($k$) or even context-free
+— there would need to be a rewrite of the parser in such a scenario.
+Furthermore, recursive descent parsers may not be as efficient as other types of parsers (e.g., LR parsers), especially if the grammar changes to require more complex lookahead or backtracking.